 Frequently asked questions

-- Most founders who sustain a consistent presence spend 30–60 minutes per day — not 3–4 hours.
-The key is separating creation from engagement: batch-write posts once or twice a week, then spend 15–20 minutes per day on replies.
-AI scheduling and reply drafting compress this further.
+Most founders who sustain a consistent presence spend 30 to 60 minutes per day, not 3 to 4 hours.
+The key is separating creation from engagement: batch-write posts once or twice a week, then spend 15 to 20 minutes per day on replies.
+Scheduling in advance compresses this further.
 The founders who fall off post in bursts, burn out, and disappear for weeks.
 Consistency at low intensity beats intensity at low consistency.

-- Consistency compounds more than frequency.
-Three high-quality posts per week scheduled in advance plus 10–15 targeted replies per day outperforms daily posting with no engagement strategy.
+Consistency compounds more than frequency.
+Three high-quality posts per week scheduled in advance plus 10 to 15 targeted replies per day outperforms daily posting with no engagement strategy.
 Use a scheduler so posts go out at optimal times even when you're heads-down building.
-Prioritise replies to accounts that share your target audience — that's the fastest organic growth lever on X right now.
+Prioritise replies to accounts that share your target audience: that's the fastest organic growth lever on X right now.

-- Most founders see meaningful traction at 3–6 months of consistent posting and engagement — typically 500–2,000 followers with measurable inbound leads or DMs.
-The compound effect kicks in around month 4–5: the network effect of replies (your reply surfaces to the original poster's audience), retweets, and followers-following-followers accelerates growth non-linearly.
+Most founders see meaningful traction at 3 to 6 months of consistent posting and engagement, typically 500 to 2,000 followers with measurable inbound leads or DMs.
+The compound effect kicks in around month 4 to 5: the network effect of replies (your reply surfaces to the original poster's audience), retweets, and followers-following-followers accelerates growth non-linearly.
 The founders who quit at month 2 miss the curve.

-- Replies are the most underrated growth tactic on X. When you reply to a high-engagement tweet, your reply is surfaced to a fraction of the original poster's audience.
-If the reply is genuinely good — adds value, takes a position, is specific — some of those people click your profile and follow.
-Consistent high-quality replies to 10–15 accounts that share your target audience compounds over months into a qualified follower base that's far warmer than one built from viral posts alone.
+Replies are the most underrated growth tactic on X. When you reply to a high-engagement tweet, your reply is surfaced to a fraction of the original poster's audience.
+If the reply is genuinely good (adds value, takes a position, is specific), some of those people click your profile and follow.
+Consistent high-quality replies to 10 to 15 accounts that share your target audience compounds over months into a qualified follower base that's far warmer than one built from viral posts alone.

 Free resource